 - 1. Implement a stormwater utility fee to help fund drainage improvements - 2.
 Develop a local stormwater management plan - 3.
 Advocate for an updated county hazard mitigation plan that highlights local priorities - 4.
 Prioritize improvements that protect the city's critical infrastructure - 5.
-Encourage cluster/ conservation design in new - 6.
+Encourage cluster/ conservation design in new subdivisions - 6.
 Promote the use of permeable pavements in public and private developments - 7.
 Prohibit new development in floodways and pursue voluntary buyout of existing structures within floodways - 8.
 Upgrade outdated and/ or damaged municipal stormwater drainage systems - 9.
-Promote the use of bioswales/ rain gardens in vulnerable areas

-In addition to more traditional drainage infrastructure such as storm drains and culverts, stormwater flooding can also be mitigated through designs such as bioswales/ rain gardens along roads and other flood prone infrastructure.
+Promote the use of bioswales/ rain gardens in vulnerable areas bioswales/ rain gardens along roads and other flood prone infrastructure.
 Beyond managing stormwater runoff, these features can also serve as placemaking and beautification features.

-The above areas highlighted on the map should be high priority targets for improved drainage/ stormwater infrastructure in order to protect critical infrastructure and commercial/ residential development in flood prone areas of the city.
+infrastructure in order to protect critical infrastructure and commercial/ residential development in flood prone areas of the city.